StrangeBeeCorp/docs/docs/thehive/installation/migration.md

 ## Merging Multiple TheHive 3 Data into One TheHive 5 Instance

 The migration tool supports multiple executions to merge different TheHive 3 datasets into a single TheHive 5 instance.
-Each migration execution can specify a different target organisation.
+Each migration execution can specify a different target organization.
 To avoid conflicts in case numbers, where a case with the same number already exists, you can use the `--case-number-shift` parameter to adjust the case numbers accordingly.

 ---